Sample plan

 Ba Dinh

 The embalmed body of 'Uncle Ho' lies in a granite mausoleum overlooking Ba Dinh Square — where he declared independence from France in 1945.
 Strict dress code (covered shoulders and knees, no shorts).
-Silence inside.
+Silence inside, no photos.
 Closed Mondays and Fridays.
+Behind the mausoleum, the 'Ho Chi Minh Museum' — Soviet-era Brutalist architecture, traces Ho's life from studying in France through leading Vietnamese independence.
+Free, 2 hours to see it all.

 Tip: Arrive by 09:00 — line moves fast early, slows to 45 min by 10:30.